axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### required

-The Boolean attribute `required` visualizes an element that must obligatorily be filled by the user.
+The boolean attribute `required` visualizes an element that must obligatorily be filled by the user.
 When true and the element´s `value` is not empty, it shows an animated checkmark to the right of the element and displays `*` after the label text.

 ### placeholder